markjackson28/resty/README.md

 - As a user, I want to enter the REST Method and URL to an API
 - As a user, I want to see a summary of my request as well as results returned from an API request in my browser in a readable format

+### Phase 3

+In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests

+The following user stories detail the major functionality for this phase of the project.

+- As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data
+- As a user, I want to see the results returned from an API request in my browser in a readable format

+### Phase 4

+In phase 4, we will be tracking every API call and storing it in history

+The following user stories detail the major functionality for this phase of the project.

+- As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly

 ### Resources

 [How to deploy to gh-pages](https://medium.com/mobile-web-dev/how-to-build-and-deploy-a-react-app-to-github-pages-in-less-than-5-minutes-d6c4ffd30f14)